jpbarbosa/sst-rekognition/README.md

 # SST Rekognition

-### An event-driven app to label images on top of AWS
+### An event-driven app to label images on top of AWS using SST (Serverless Stack), TypeScript, and React.

 ### Step-by-Step Tutorial (build your own app)